2018 was a long year.

 I think 2019 is going to be a long year too.

 This is in response to the now page movement.
-It's not on its own url because I don't think it's big enough for it!
 Right now:

 A person's philosophy drives how they approach things and interact with others.
 As such you can sum up my philosophy as being heavily influenced by the following (listed alphabetically rather than in order of prevalence as that is impossible tell):